prophile/typ-report/sections/introduction.md

 techniques.
 It has been successfully used in a range of programming languages including C#, JavaScript, and Elm.

-Many current functional reactive programming implementations suffer from a problem of stuttering, in which a single input can cause multiple outputs.
+Many\todo{cite} current functional reactive programming implementations suffer from a problem of stuttering, in which a single input can cause multiple outputs.
 Some of these outputs may, in certain circumstances, be erroneous.
 I will cover this in much more detail in Chapter\ \ref{chap:glitches}, but a brief